 4. Dig Below the Surface: Reference Checks

-The final step in considering how to hire a painter who shows up on time and ready to work is checking references.
-You need to make sure they’ll and fit in with (and enhance) your existing crew.
+The final step in considering how to hire a painter who shows up on time and is ready to work is checking references.
+You need to make sure they’ll fit in with (and enhance) your existing crew.
 The answers you get from references should match what the candidate has said about their experience and training.

 The first few questions should be easy and open-ended, aimed at building rapport.
 For example, how do they know the candidate?
 In what capacity did they work together?
 What was that working relationship like?
 How does the candidate handle unexpected challenges?

-Toward the end of the reference check, ask why the candidate left or is leaving his current work situation, as well as whether they would ever want to work with this candidate again.
+Toward the end of the reference check, ask why the candidate left or is leaving their current work situation, as well as whether they would ever want to work with this candidate again.
 Be on the lookout for vague answers as these could indicate an area where the reference does not feel comfortable praising the applicant.

-You need to hire a reliable worker who can be trusted in your clients’ homes or businesses.
+You need to hire a reliable worker who can be trusted in your client’s homes or businesses.
 So, this final phase of the employment process may be the most important of all.

 5. Still Looking?
 Broaden Your Applicant Pool